 A word of caution:

-Wild Lettuce lettuce can only be used in small doses.
-It must not be ingested in big amounts as it can result in very unpleasant symptoms like vomiting, lightheadedness, nausea and disrupted nervous system.
-It is not to be consumed in salads.
+Wild Lettuce lettuce should only be used in small doses.
+It should not be ingested in big amounts as it can result in very unpleasant symptoms like vomiting, lightheadedness, nausea and disrupted nervous system.
+It is not ment to be consumed in salads.